August Moon Books is the home of a thoughtfully crafted children’s book collection that blends adventure, imagination, and meaningful life lessons.

 While the series continues to evolve, this book serves as a rewarding milestone for readers who have grown alongside August Moon’s stories.

-August Moon is the name that the author uses for his children’s books as distinct from his business books.
-He settled on it because the first book was originally written for his granddaughter who visited him in August and would go with him to look at the moon each night.
-It is why the moon figures so much in Shaari’s adventures.
+August Moon is the pen name the author uses for his children’s books, distinct from his business publications.
+The name was chosen for deeply personal reasons — the first story was originally written for his granddaughter, who visited him in August.

-It was only later that the author discovered the significance of the August Moon in Asian culture, and it was purely accidental that the first book was published in August 2021 at the time of the Moon Festival.
+Only later did the author discover the cultural significance of the August Moon in Asian traditions, particularly its connection to reflection, family, and storytelling.
+By a meaningful coincidence, the first August Moon children’s book was published in August 2021, during the time of the Moon Festival.